-Check ice thickness for safe bearing capacity before working on ice.
+- Check ice thickness for safe bearing capacity before working on ice.
 The ice must be sufficiently strong to support personnel and heavy equipment.
 See Tactic L-7 for realistic maximum operating limits (RMOL) for ice thickness and temperature.
 Also, ensure ice can withstand extra load of oil and snow on the surface without either breaking the ice or forcing oil to migrate through existing cracks.
 Extreme care must be taken when positioning or operating any heavy equipment close to trenches or slots in the ice.
 Stresses in the ice for a given load can double under these situations.
 Ensure that oil that accumulates in an ice trench is continually removed.
-If allowed to build up to

-· When appropriate, the amount of oil will be estimated based on gauging by appropriate means (e.g., Coliwasa
+If allowed to build up to a thick layer, some oil may escape the ice slot. - · Heat in the shelter will make the rope mop and pump more effective. - When appropriate, the amount of oil will be estimated based on gauging by appropriate means (e.g., Coliwasa tube).
+Emulsion samples will be collected and analyzed for oil content.